-Students need to do the following by Friday 8th March at the latest:
+Students need to do the following by Friday 7th March at the latest:

 - 1st.
-Indicate whether they wish to study for three Separate Science qualifications.
-They must ensure that they meet the eligibility criteria on Page 7 of this booklet. - 2nd.
 Select one EBacc subject that will be studied in the EBacc Options block.
 These are shown on the rough copy of the options form in the Which Way Now booklet.
-A copy of this form is attached. - 3rd.
+A copy of this form is attached. - 2nd.
 Select and rank order four other courses they wish to study from the 'open options'.
 The subject they wish to study the most should be number 1, down to number 4.
-All four should be subjects students would be prepared to take at Key Stage 4. - 4th.
-Fill in the rough copy of the options form in the Which Way Now booklet as a trial run. - 5th.
+All four should be subjects students would be prepared to take at Key Stage 4. - 3rd.
+Fill in the rough copy of the options form in the Which Way Now booklet as a trial run. - 4th.
 Once confident about the options selected, the final form can be completed online.
 Details of this will follow.
 The form should only be completed once; if students wish to amend their choices they should speak to Mr Cumming.